From Strategic Thinking to Case Prep, We’ve Got You Covered

 - Data Science and Data Strategy

 - Business Model Innovation and Entrepreneurial Strategy

 - Presentation Design for Analytical Communications

 Experiential Learning Opportunities in Consulting

-Many of the Berkeley MBA Applied Innovation courses involve consulting and strategy, with students partnering with organizations large and small, corporate and nonprofit, domestic and overseas.
+Many of the Berkeley MBA applied innovation courses involve consulting and strategy, with students partnering with organizations large and small, corporate and nonprofit, domestic and international.

 They have consulted on everything from leadership succession planning for a university in Ghana to PG&E programs that leverage behavioral changes in the use of electricity to shopping bag initiatives for Target and an expansion strategy for the SF Brewers Guild.

 - International Business Development